georgerobescu/ow_draft--1/readme.md

 * `pull` (down from the server the latest updated version of a repository project)

 And specifically, for collaborate on a project with other people:
-* `fork` (a project repository→cloning it to your `git`profile in order to have a separated identical copy on which you can work without creating problems with the “original” one)
+* `fork` (a project repository→cloning it to your own `git` profile in order to have a separated identical copy on which you can work without creating problems with the “original” one)
 * `pull request` (a way to ask to the user who made the original repo you are collaborating on, if your changes are okay or not)
 * `open an issues` (tracking and solving bugs found throughout the repo you are using)

-The words chosen for the verbs to perform actions and interact, through the system, with other contributors, might result at first a bit intimidating: but after a couple of times it gives the opposite feeling, one of clarity and self-confidence in one’s own action.
+The words chosen for the verbs to perform these actions and interact, through the system, with other contributors, might result at first a bit intimidating.
+After a couple of times, anyway, they will give the opposite feeling, one of clarity and self-confidence in one’s own actions.

 You `forked` this repository and it is still everything under control even in the scary case you were about to screw up the whole thing, since your were working on your personal copy of that project. `Pull requests` and `issues` are much more effective for a back and forth dialogue than for a simple exchange of new (improved) code.
 Github instills a certain dose of confidence in the horizontality of such tools—you can either reach out your code buddy or an important developer you admire who’s working at google—without the same possible intimidation that there could be through email or even on twitter.
 One reason for this is the easiness with which you can talk about something with someone, while editing it at the same time.
 It’s like being around the same table and play with modeling clay together.

 Make sure your `readme.md` file inspires this kind of openness, not necessarily in the statements you are posing, but in the underlying sensation one might have while reading it.
-Being clear in the kind of resonance that you’d like to have with the community will help you in establishing the type of interaction you’ll be able to receive back, later on.
+Being clear in the kind of resonance that you’d like to have with the community will help you in establishing the type of interaction you will receive back, later on.

 # 3. Peer production